ryanchui2/portfolio/README.md

 Welcome to my portfolio.
 Enjoy.

-The design is inspired by https://yeezy.com
+The design of this site is inspired by https://yeezy.com